xdy-24/TEM1D-FCM/README.md

 Because the guided fuzzy C-means clustering procedure involves random initialization, repeated runs may produce slightly different numerical results.
 Therefore, the outputs may not be exactly identical to the example results, although the overall trends should remain consistent.
 For a new dataset, users should modify the input data file and the corresponding model and inversion parameters in `inv_main.m` and `occam1D_inversion_with_clustering.m`.

+## Note on the MEX forward-modeling program

+The file `mexBtFwdArbitraryLoop.mexw64` is a compiled MATLAB MEX forward-modeling program used by the inversion code to calculate the transient electromagnetic response.
+The provided MEX file is intended for Windows 64-bit MATLAB environments.

 ## License